gjsify/doc/packages/typedoc-plugin-remote-search/README.md

  --noCompress                [Remote Search] Disables the compression of the search.json --noReplaceElement          [Remote Search] Do not replace the search element with a custom element for out of the box working remote search
  --noScript                  [Remote Search] Do not insert client-side javascript into the theme (this way the search will not work without manual adjustments)
- --pack                      [Remote Search] If true, additional compression is performed by jsonpack.
-Disabled by default because this can take a long time with large files
  --port                      [Remote Search] Port of remote search server
 ```